EVENT

 Elizabeth has served as Academic Representative for Canada for Canada’s Health Informatics Association (2007-2013), Vice President representing North America on the Board of Directors for the International Medical Informatics Association (IMIA) (2010–2013).
 She founded the International Medical Informatics Association Working Group focusing on Health Informatics for Patient Safety and she is currently the Scientific Program Committee Co-Chair for Medinfo 2017.
 Elizabeth returns to the Board of Directors of IMIA in August of 2016 as Vice President – Special Projects.

-• Elizabeth Dowdeswell image
+• Alicia Dubois image

 • Mathew Fleury image